alyulina/slurm/README.md

-.sh scripts used to submit jobs on the IST cluster
+.sh scripts used to submit jobs